UTS-CASLab/autoweka/README.md

 ## Search space reduction
 This repository provides supplementary documents for a research journal article on search space reduction with the title: "On Taking Advantage of Opportunistic Meta-knowledge to Reduce Configuration Spaces for Automated Machine Learning" (https://github.com/UTS-CASLab/autoweka/tree/master/autoweka4mcps/doc/spacereduction/)

+To reduce the search space of AutoWeka4MCPS, please select filters and predictors when creating experiments as mentioned in previous section.
+This script is created to run experiments on virtual machines (VMs).
+The experiment settings can be created and stored in cloud storage such as Dropbox or Google Drive.
+This script moves experiment settings to VMs, run experiments, make a zip file of experiment results and move them to the cloud storage.

 ```
 // move the experiment folder from dropbox to the experiment folder of AutoWeka4MCPS
 xcopy C:\..\add7_shuttle_seed0 C:\..\autoweka4mcps\experiments\add7_shuttle_seed0\ /E/H